Optimal Precoders for Tracking the AoD and AoA of a mm-Wave Path: Optimal Precoders

 \subsubsection{Rank Relaxation}

 The second and final relaxation consists in dropping the rank constraint.
 Thus, the new optimization problem after including the two relaxations and performing the variable change is

-for $i=1,\ldots,S_\text{Tx}$.
+for $i=1,\ldots,S_\mathrm{Tx}$.
 Constraint \eqref{opt:relaxed:DEB} can be cast as a second order cone \eqref{opt:conic:DEB} \cite[Chapter 2.3]{lobo1998applications},

-where $i=1,\ldots,S_\text{Tx}$.
+where $\mathbf{X}\in\mathbb{C}^{N_\mathrm{Tx} \times N_\mathrm{Tx}}$ and $i=1,\ldots,S_\mathrm{Tx}$.
 Problem~\eqref{opt:conic} is a conic program \cite{boyd2004convex}, and consequently convex, because it is composed of linear constraints, second order cones \eqref{opt:conic:DEB} and a positive semidefinite cone \eqref{opt:conic:SD}.
 An advantage of having reformulated our problem as a conic program is that they are well studied in the literature and very efficient solvers exist \cite{grant2008cvx,Mosek2016}.

+Solving Problem~\ref{pro:problem:AODnAOA} requires knowledge of the combining matrix $\mathbf{W}$ because it appears in constants $K_\text{D}$ \eqref{eq:constant_DEB} and $K_\text{D}$ \eqref{eq:constant_OEB} in constraints \eqref{opt:conic:DEB} and \eqref{opt:conic:DEB}, respectively.
+If the combining matrix of choice $\mathbf{W}$ is more beneficial for AoA estimation than AoD estimation, then the resulting constants, $K_\text{D}$ and $K_\text{O}$, will balance it out by favoring the optimization of the DEB (which is a bound on the AoD accuracy) over the OEB.
+Vice-versa, if $\mathbf{W}$ is more beneficial for AoD estimation, then the resulting constants will favor the optimization of the OEB.
 For the solution to Problem~\ref{pro:problem:AOD} simply solve the same problem \eqref{opt:conic} without constraint \eqref{opt:conic:OEB}.
-By deleting \eqref{opt:conic:OEB} and performing the variable change $\frac{t}{K_\text{D}}\leftarrow t$, constants $K_\text{O}$ and $K_\text{D}$ disappear, making the optimization problem independent of the receiver's array response.
-To obtain the solution to Problem~\ref{pro:problem:AOA} delete \eqref{opt:conic:DEB}, and following the same reasoning, the optimization problem also becomes independent of the receiver's array response.
+By deleting \eqref{opt:conic:OEB} and performing the variable change $\frac{t}{K_\text{D}}\leftarrow t$, constants $K_\text{O}$ and $K_\text{D}$ disappear, making the optimization problem independent of the Rx's array response.
+To obtain the solution to Problem~\ref{pro:problem:AOA} delete \eqref{opt:conic:DEB}, and following the same reasoning, the optimization problem also becomes independent of the Rx's array response.

-\paragraph*{Remark} When the Tx (or the Rx) is equipped with a uniform linear array (ULA) \cite{tsai2004ber}, the DEB (or OEB) tends to infinite at the endfire.
-This is because, for the ULA case, there exists no unbiased AoD (or AoA) estimator when the endfire is part of the search space.
-For an in-depth explanation of this phenomenon see \cite{bashan2007estimation}.
-However, as done in many works \cite{stoica1989music}, this problem can be circumvent if one defines a new parameter `spatial frequency' $\omega=\frac{cos(\theta)}{2}$ (or $\omega=\frac{cos(\phi)}{2}$) assuming the ULA is aligned along the $x$-axis, and treats $\omega$ as the unknown parameter instead of $\theta$ (or $\phi$).